mlundine/PlanetDownload/README.md

 # download_planet_imagery_user.py
 download_planet_imagery_user.py accepts user inputs through the cmd line for Planet username and password, path to the geojson ROI, time constraints, and the path to where the images should be saved to.

+# to do
+merging output images, ndvi and ndwi calculation, output to coastsat and coastseg dir format